ctkstl/video_announcements/README.md

 *   [avidemux](http://fixounet.free.fr/avidemux/) - This is a simple program for editing offline video.
 I.E. if there is pre-recorded video that will be played during a live stream, but it needs to be edited first.
 *   [Blender](https://www.blender.org/) - This is primairly for creating 3-D models, but since these are often used in video, it has a built in video editor.
 *   [Audacity](http://www.audacityteam.org/) - This is an audio editor, if there is ever stand-alone audio that needs to be edited.
+*   [Gimp](https://www.gimp.org/) - Professional photo editor, replaces Adobe Photoshop.
+*   [FFMpeg](https://ffmpeg.org/download.html) - Is an amaing encoder, capable of handling nearly any format under the sun.
+By default it is command line only, but there are windows GUI programs, like [AVANTI](http://www.avanti.arrozcru.org/) that can make it a little easier.

+For details on using several of these tools, and more on multimedia in general, see the text for the course I taught: [Introduction to Multimedia](http://mediaintro.teeks99.com/).

 ## Copyright